-Beecher’s Handmade Cheese (Terminal C, near C1)
+Beecher's Handmade Cheese

 Don’t dismiss this local legend as merely a cheese shop: it's got ridiculously good (“World’s Best”!!!) mac & cheese, grilled sandwiches, and everything else you need.
 Also, if I may say -- considering how delicious Seattle’s food actually is, the fact that this airport isn’t more of a culinary destination is somewhat ridiculous.

 Cigar City Brewing

 Florida's most storied brewery slings its outstanding Jai Alai and other favorites alongside Miami favorites like Cubanos, and charcuterie boards at its airport location.
 The food's great, but this would be a draw for beer nerds regardless, thanks to the presence of the airport-exclusive Tony Jannus Pale Ale -- named for the pilot who flew Tampa's first commercial flight back in 1914, presumably not after drinking in the airport bar -- and the fact that this is one of the only breweries that actually brews beer in the airport.
 It still tastes the same, but it's pretty damn cool nonetheless.

 MORE: What to do while you’re in Tampa

 Cleveland-based Iron Chef and James Beard winner Michael Symon’s comfort-food pub has power outlets at every table and a very solid list of craft beers, cocktails, and mighty fine burgers (get the Fat Doug and you won’t need to eat again for 11-14 hours).
 Is it a chain?
 Yes.
 Will you care once you've bitten into one of chef Symon's age cheddar/potato-stuffed pierogi, a sandwich stacked with house pastrami, or crab-meat guac?
 Unlikely.